 Level of Evidence

-- Add the level of evidence according to table 1 (end of this document).
+- Add the level of evidence according to this table.

 Immediately following the abstract add a text box containing two sets of bullet points.